 Requirements of Section 24N of NEMA Reference in this EMPr?
-Information in respect of the mechanisms proposed for monitoring compliance Section 5, 6, 14 and 16 with the environmental management programme and for reporting on the compliance; As far as is reasonably practicable, measures to rehabilitate the environment Section 8 affected by the undertaking of any listed activity or specified activity to its natural or predetermined state or to a land use which conforms to the generally accepted principle of sustainable development; and A description of the way it intends to- Section 1.2 to 1.4 modify, remedy, control or stop any action, activity or process which causes pollution or environmental degradation; remedy the cause of pollution or degradation and migration of pollutants; and comply with any prescribed environmental management standards or practices.
+Information in respect of the mechanisms proposed for monitoring compliance Section 5, 6, 14 and 16 with the environmental management programme and for reporting on the compliance; Castian 0 As far as is reasonably practicable, measures to rehabilitate the environment Section 8 affected by the undertaking of any listed activity or specified activity to its natural or predetermined state or to a land use which conforms to the generally accepted principle of sustainable development; and A description of the way it intends to- Section 1.2 to 1.4 - modify, remedy, control or stop any action, activity or process which causes Section 1.2 to 1.4 pollution or environmental degradation; remedy the cause of pollution or degradation and migration of pollutants; and comply with any prescribed environmental management standards or practices.
 3. The environmental management programme must, where appropriate- Sections 3 - 14 all contain the timeframes for the - set out time periods within which the measures contemplated in the associated measures. environmental management programme must be implemented; - contain measures regulating responsibilities for any environmental damage, pollution, pumping and treatment of polluted or extraneous water or ecological degradation which may occur inside and outside the boundaries of the operations in question; and - develop an environmental awareness plan describing the manner in which- - the applicant intends to inform his or her employees of any environmental risk which may result from their work; and - risks must be dealt with to avoid pollution or the degradation of the environment.
-5. The Minister, the Minister responsible for mineral resources or an MEC may Not applicable at this stage. call for additional information and may direct that the environmental management programme in question must be adjusted in such a way as the Minister, the Minister responsible for mineral resources or the MEC may require.
+5. The Minister, the Minister responsible for mineral resources or an MEC may Not applicable at this stage. call for additional information and may direct that the environmental management - programme in question must be adjusted in such a way as the Minister, the Minister responsible for mineral resources or the MEC may require.
 6. The Minister, the Minister responsible for mineral resources or an MEC may at Not applicable at this stage. any time after he or she has approved an application for an environmental authorisation approve an amended environmental management programme.
-7. The holder and any person issued with an environmental authorisation- Throughout the EMPr - must at all times give effect to the general objectives of integrated environmental management laid down in section 23; - must consider, investigate, assess and communicate the impact of his or her prospecting or mining on the environment; - must manage all environmental impacts - in accordance with his or her approved environmental management programme, where appropriate; and - as an integral part of the prospecting or mining, exploration or production operation, unless the Minister responsible for mineral resources directs otherwise; - must monitor and audit compliance with the requirements of the environmental management programme; - must, as far as is reasonably practicable, rehabilitate the environment affected by the prospecting or mining operations to its natural or predetermined state or to a land use which conforms to the generally accepted principle of sustainable development; and - is responsible for any environmental damage, pollution, pumping and treatment of polluted or extraneous water or ecological degradation as a result of his or her operations to which such right, permit or environmental authorisation relates.
-3. Notwithstanding the Companies Act, 2008 (Act No. 71 of 2008), or the Close Section 1.7 details the responsibility of the Project Applicant.
-CORDONALIONS ACL.
-1904 (ACLINO, 09 OF 1904).
-THE DIRECTORS OF A COMBANY OF Corporations Act, 1984 (Act No. 69 of 1984), the directors of a company or members of a close corporation are jointly and severally liable for any negative 1 Tojosti ppiloanti
+7. The holder and any person issued with an environmental authorisation- Throughout the EMPr - must at all times give effect to the general objectives of integrated environmental management laid down in section 23; - must consider, investigate, assess and communicate the impact of his or her prospecting or mining on the environment; - must manage all environmental impacts - in accordance with his or her approved environmental management programme, where appropriate; and - as an integral part of the prospecting or mining, exploration or production operation, unless the Minister responsible for mineral resources directs otherwise; - must monitor and audit compliance with the requirements of the environmental management programme; - must, as far as is reasonably practicable, rehabilitate the environment affected by the prospecting or mining operations to its natural or predetermined state or to a land use which conforms to the generally accepted principle of sustainable development; and - is responsible for any environmental damage, pollution, pumping and treatment of polluted or extraneous water or ecological degradation as treatment of politica of extraneous water of ecological degradation as a result of his or her operations to which such right permit or a result of his or her operations to which such right, permit or environmental authorisation relates.
+Section 17 details the responsibility of the environmental authorisation relates.
+8. Notwithstanding the Companies Act, 2008 (Act No. 71 of 2008), or the Close Section 1.7 details the responsibility of the Section 1.7 details the responsibility of the Project Applicant.